vespa-engine/documentation/en/tutorials/hybrid-search.md

     }
 }{% endhighlight %}</pre>

-What is going on here is that we are combining the two top-k query operators using a boolean OR.
+What is going on here is that we are combining the two top-k query operators using a boolean OR (disjunection).
 The `totalCount` is the number of documents retrieved into ranking (About 100, which is higher than 10 + 10).
 The `relevance` is the score assigned by `hybrid` rank-profile.
-Notice that the `matchfeatures` field shows the individual scores.
+Notice that the `matchfeatures` field shows all the feature scores.
+This is useful for debugging and understanding the ranking behavior, also for feature logging.

 #### Hybrid query with AND operator
-The following combines the two top-k operators using AND, meaning that the retrieved documents must match the sparse and dense top-k representations.
+The following combines the two top-k operators using AND, meaning that the retrieved documents must match both the sparse and dense top-k operators.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>